 Running wheel exercise increased the amount of SIRT3 in neurons of normal mice and protected them against degeneration; in those lacking the enzyme, running failed to protect the neurons.

 Aerobic exercise training increased nitric oxide generation, reduced blood pressure, and induced anti-oxidant enzymes via SIRT3 suggest that exercise training may be an important factor for the prevention of disease by inducing intrinsic nitric oxide and anti-oxidant enzymes.

 Nine sedentary hypercholesterolemic volunteers aged 44±3 years participated in the study.
 Subjects performed 4 weeks of home-based cycle training.
-Basal release of endothelium-derived nitric oxide is increased with 4 weeks of home based training.
+Basal release of endothelium-derived nitric oxide (NO) is increased with 4 weeks of home based training.
 This may contribute to the cardiovascular protective effects of exercise training, including reduced blood pressure.

 This study of eight healthy young men showed that acute moderate-intensity exercise induces vasodilation through an increase in NO bioavailability in humans.